 Sometimes you just need a little help from a friend to get the perfect picture.
-The cameraman saw a lemur family on their adventures and knew he had the perfect opportunity for a picture.
-The problem was the lemurs refused to turn and pose for him.
+The cameraman saw a meerkat family on their adventures and knew he had the perfect opportunity for a picture.
+The problem was the meerkats refused to turn and pose for him.

 A Fox Of Another Color

 What is it about foxes when they see photographers that they just have to do something about it?
 This fox seems to be taking a new approach.
 Instead of confronting the photographers face to face, it’s snuck up from the rear and is getting ready to play some sort of trick.

 This poor photographer will never see it coming.
 How will she react?
 We hope whoever was watching and took this picture did something to help out after.
 That’s what a good friend would do, anyways.